LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/D-Separation.md

 D-separation are a part of [[Directed Acyclic Graphs]] and are about manipulating the paths within [[Structural Causal Models]].
+- So it's that one set of nodes is independent of another set of nodes given a third set

 It allows us to say something about the structure of the graph and what they mean for the probabilistic elements of the graphs.
 - Typically we start by creating a [[Causal Diagram]] and then test for independencies (unlike in [[Causal Discovery]]).